charlesreid1/dang-sunburst/pelican/angular/simpledonut/bardonut.md

 </pre>

 Once we filter on "code", we get the "donut" array, and pass it to the D3 pie chart object, which renders the d ata structure into the donut chart on the left.
+Likewise, the "bar" array is sent to the bar chart and visualized accordingly.